2022 Pacific typhoon season: Seasonal summary

-The first two months of 2022 were relatively quiet in the Western Pacific Ocean, with no storms forming.
+Early season activity

+The first system, a minor tropical depression, formed in the South China Sea on January 27 and dissipated shortly after.
 In the final week of March, a tropical depression formed west of Palawan and headed for Vietnam, and received the designation of 01W from the Joint Typhoon Warning Center, but the system did not last long and dissipated the next day.
 In early April, the systems designated as 02W and 03W formed.
 02W went on to become Tropical Storm Malakas, which later intensified into the first tropical storm, and later the first typhoon of the season.
 It also received the name Basyang from PAGASA, but only lasted 5 hours inside the Philippine Area of Responsibility.

 03W received the name Agaton from PAGASA and first struck Guiuan in Eastern Visayas before eventually moving westward, and later intensifying into Tropical Storm Megi.
-Megi brought catastrophic flooding and landslides to the country as it remained almost stationary in Leyte Gulf before making landfall, which effectively made it the deadliest tropical cyclone ever recorded in the month of April in the Philippines.
+Megi stalled through the Leyte Gulf before it made its second landfall over Basey, Samar.
+Throughout its track, Megi brought catastrophic flooding and landslides to the country as it remained almost stationary in Leyte Gulf before making landfall, which effectively made it the deadliest tropical cyclone ever recorded in the month of April in the Philippines.
 Megi later dissipated on April 13, as Malakas developed into a Category 4-equivalent typhoon.
 Malakas then began to rapidly weaken as it headed northeast and became extratropical, and the basin quieted down for the rest of April.
 No named storms formed during the entirety of May, with a minor tropical depression forming east of Mindanao on May 30, and later dissipated on that day.